kaif-istan/humap/README.md

 5. Implementing commenting on posts on a single page app was a great challenge, but using React with some DOM manipulation  came to the rescue.

 ## Additional Notes
 - Want to play around with the code and make changes to it yourself?
-Well **checkout** the `development` branch of this repo.
+Go ahead and fork the project from the main branch of this repo.
 - Try changing browsers (to Mozilla Firefox) if some parts of the site are too big/small.
 So in other words, it's not that our website is not responsive........it's your browser's fault <3